x-vin/covidcures/docs/src/naturopathic.md

    - a handful of raw peas
    - 300 - 400 g of different types of fruits

-**Step Two: Three-day curative diet for Influenza-Like Illnesses (ILI)** General protocol to be followed throughout the days of the treatment, 7-15 days, focuses on strengthening the body's own immunity, and especially the first tier of mucosal immunity:
+**<ins>Step Two:</ins> Three-day curative diet for Influenza-Like Illnesses (ILI)** General protocol to be followed throughout the days of the treatment, 7-15 days, focuses on strengthening the body's own immunity, and especially the first tier of mucosal immunity:

-**Day 1 (Liquid diet)- Consume citrus fruit juice and coconut water in the quantity specified below:**
+**Day 1 (Liquid diet):**
-**Body weight (in kg) / 10 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 10 glasses of fresh tender coconut water**

-Don't consume packed juice, but take fresh citrus fruit without sieving.
+   - **Consume citrus fruit juice and coconut water in the quantity specified below: Body weight (in kg) / 10 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 10 glasses of fresh tender coconut water.** Don't consume packed juice, but take fresh citrus fruit without sieving.
 Take citrus juice and coconut water alternately every hour, sip by sip, spending at least 15 minutes on each glass.
 This helps to keep temperature under control.
 The vitamin C in citrus fruit juice supports immunity and helps to eliminate the virus.
 Tender coconut water helps in hydration and is the best mineral water in the world, made by Nature.

-**Day 2 (Fluid diet)- Consume the following foods on this day:**
+**Day 2 (Fluid diet):**
-**[Body weight (in kg)] / 20 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 20 glasses of fresh tender coconut water + [Body weight (in kg)] X 5 grams of cucumber and tomatoes**

-For example, if the body weight is 60 kg, then (60 / 20 =) 3 glasses of citrus juice and 3 glasses of fresh tender coconut water, as well as (60 X 5 =) 300 grams of cucumber and tomatoes should be consumed on Day 2.
+   - **Consume the following foods on this day: [Body weight (in kg)] / 20 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 20 glasses of fresh tender coconut water + [Body weight (in kg)] X 5 grams of cucumber and tomatoes.** For example, if the body weight is 60 kg, then (60 / 20 =) 3 glasses of citrus juice and 3 glasses of fresh tender coconut water, as well as (60 X 5 =) 300 grams of cucumber and tomatoes should be consumed on Day 2.
 Patients may be surprised to see that by the end of Day 2, they start feeling better and their temperature is under control.
 They would have regained some strength.

-**Day 3 (Solid diet)-**
+**Day 3 (Solid diet):**
-- **For Breakfast, consume**
-**[Body weight (in kg)] / 30 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 30 glasses of fresh tender coconut water**
-For example, if the body weight is 60 kg, then (60 / 3 =) 2 glasses of citrus fruit juice and 2 glasses of fresh tender coconut water should be consumed on Day 3.
+   - **For Breakfast, consume [Body weight (in kg)] / 30 glasses of fresh citrus fruit juice + [Body weight (in kg)] / 30 glasses of fresh tender coconut water.** For example, if the body weight is 60 kg, then (60 / 3 =) 2 glasses of citrus fruit juice and 2 glasses of fresh tender coconut water should be consumed on Day 3.

-- **For Lunch, consume**
-**[Body weight (in kg)] X 5 grams of cucumber and tomatoes** For example, if the body weight is 60 kg, then (60 X 5 =) 300 grams of cucumber and tomatoes should be consumed for lunch on Day 3.
+   - **For Lunch, consume [Body weight (in kg)] X 5 grams of cucumber and tomatoes.** For example, if the body weight is 60 kg, then (60 X 5 =) 300 grams of cucumber and tomatoes should be consumed for lunch on Day 3.
    - **For Dinner, if the patient has recovered and is feeling fit, they can have normal home-cooked meals prepared according to the dietary principles of naturopathy or the DIP diet, described earlier in this sheet.** With this simple diet, most patients would be back to work on the fourth day after appearance of symptoms.

 **Step Three: Home management of dyspnoea and Emergency management of severe symptoms**